 How many times have you said to your team, "I sent out the information last week, any questions?" and assumed all was well - only to have that assumption come back to bite you later?

 It might be because what you sent out was data rather than information.

 What's the difference between data and information?
 It's more than just semantic (although I have been told I'm a hopeless semantic).
-It can make all the difference between taking action and inertia, and that can make or break your project, team, or company.
-But effectively using webinars or videoconferencing tools can help turn one into the other.
+It can make all the difference between taking action and inertia, and that can make or break your project, your team, or even your company.
+But using your webinar and videoconferencing tools more effectively can help turn data into something much more valuable.

-It's part of a manager's job - often a very frustrating part - to help turn raw data into meaningful information.
+Part of a manager's job - often a very frustrating part - is to help turn raw data into meaningful information.
 I hear managers say, "I've posted the latest P and L to SharePoint, it's there for them all to see."
 That's probably true, and if simply making data available was your job they wouldn't be paying you the big (ahem) bucks.
-Do you know if they've accessed it?
+But do you know if anyone has accessed it?
 If they have, do you know that they are interpreting it correctly?
-Are they taking appropriate action based on those numbers?
+And are they taking appropriate action based on those numbers?

-When you can't get everyone on a meeting at the same time, I know several managers who will open a webinar service, record a brief explanation of the data and make that available to the team on demand.
+When you can't get everyone on a meeting at the same time, I know several managers who will open a video conferencing session, record a brief explanation of the data and make that available to the team on demand.
 Then they follow up later to ensure that everyone has understood what's there.
 That's smart management that helps make that time well spent.

 In short, taking the time and trouble to not just make data available but work together to understand what it means and what to do about it is one of the top challenges for remote team leaders.
 You need to take advantage of the tools at your disposal to help that happen.